Welcome to the web page of the Quantum Coherence Lab

 Experiments investigate quantum transport through semiconductor nanostructures which are fabricated in house using high mobility 2D electron gas materials obtained from collaborating molecular beam epitaxy labs.
 Experiments are typically performed in dilution refrigerators at millikelvin temperatures in magnetic fields.
 Measurements are done using electronic low-noise techniques and may involve nanosecond-pulsing and microsecond readout schemes.

-Positions may currently be available, please contact
+Positions are currently available, please see the positions page.

 We are affiliated with